Search by Keyword

 Definitely no fault can be found in the performance, as all vocals are spot-on pitch and all instruments are played flawlessly.
-Harrison is found to be in especially good form, showing how adept he is at crooner tunes as much as he is doing Carl Perkins or Chuck Berry.
+Harrison is found to be in especially good form, showing him equally adept at crooner tunes as he is doing Carl Perkins or Chuck Berry.
 Ringo has all the breaks down perfectly, even though he had inherited this original song from the likes of Pete Best before him.
 Lennon’s vocals crack at times, but it only comes across as adding character to the vocal performance.

 Vee Jay's "Beattles" single